loganxc12/react-3-mini-wpx-9/README.md

 ### Instructions

-- In your terminal, navigate to the current project directory.
-- Run this command `npm install axios` or `yarn add axios`.
 - Now open `./src/App.js`.
-- On line 4, import the `axios` npm package from 'axios'
+- On line 4, import the already installed package `axios` from 'axios'
 - Next, locate the pre-made `config` object at the top of the Component.
 - Next to where it says `apikey:`, insert your own unique string.
-    * Ex: 'DevMtn-is-Legit'
+    * Ex: 'DevMtn-is-Awesome'

 ### Solution